Who's Minding the Mint?: Production notes

+The film was produced by Norman Mauer who had a deal with Columbia.
+Star Jim Hutton had just appeared in Walk Don't Run and filming started July 1966.

 The score was composed by Lalo Schifrin.

 The opening titles sequence, designed by the prolific Wayne Fitzgerald, displays the credits over images of Federal Reserve Notes, which were still in use for official transactions at the time, starting with a $1 bill and ending with a $100,000 bill.
+(Everything larger than $100 has since been withdrawn.)

-Over $1,000,000 of real United States currency was used in the movie, but was carefully watched by armed guards.
-Most of the currency shown being printed was larger by half of actual United States currency and had obvious printing errors, so there was no chance the money could be passed as genuine.
+Over $3,000,000 of real United States currency was used in the movie, but was carefully watched by armed guards.

+Most of the currency shown being printed was larger by half than actual United States currency and had obvious printing errors, so there was no chance the money could be passed as genuine.

+Release

 Dell published a 12-cent comic book version of this movie as a tie-in.

+Filmink called the film "a cheerful farce that is a lot of fun.. it’s kind of like It’s a Mad Mad Mad Mad World (1963) only without the stars.
+Who’s Minding the Mint? was constantly on television when we were growing up, but it does not seem to have been a hit."